fsprojects/Paket/docs/content/dependencies-file.md

   * Gist number [1972349](https://gist.github.com/Thorium/1972349) from GitHub Gist.
   * External HTTP-resource, e.g. [1n](http://www.fssnip.net/1n) from [FSSnip](http://www.fssnip.net/) -site.

-Paket uses this definition to compute a concrete dependency resolution, which also includes indirect dependencies.
+Paket uses this definition to compute a concrete dependency resolution, which also includes transitive dependencies.
 The resulting dependency graph is then persisted to the [`paket.lock` file](lock-file.html).

-Only direct dependencies should be listed and you can use the [`paket simplify` command](paket-simplify.html) to remove indirect dependencies.
+Only direct dependencies should be listed and you can use the [`paket simplify` command](paket-simplify.html) to remove transitive dependencies.

 ## Sources